Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

-The composition law of Remark~\ref{rem:usefulprop}~\eqref{prop1} is useful as a means of decomposing a complicated cobordism into simpler ones.
-Remark~\ref{rem:usefulprop}~\eqref{prop2} is useful because in practice, link cobordism maps are difficult to compute and this gives a large family of examples where we at least know the induced map is nontrivial.
-If the reader is unfamiliar with quasipositive surfaces, then it is useful to know that, for example, the genus one Seifert surface for any iterated positive untwisted Whitehead double of a positive knot $K$ (i.e.\ $\Wh_+(\Wh_+(\cdots(\Wh_+(K))\cdots))$) is quasipositive \cite{rudolphsqp}.
+The composition law of Remark~\ref{rem:usefulprop}~\eqref{prop1} provides a means of decomposing a complicated cobordism into simpler ones.
+Remark~\ref{rem:usefulprop}~\eqref{prop2} is useful because in practice, link cobordism maps are difficult to compute; this gives a large family of examples where we at least know the induced map is nontrivial.
+For example, the genus one Seifert surface for any iterated positive untwisted Whitehead double of a positive knot $K$ (i.e.\ $\Wh_+(\Wh_+(\cdots(\Wh_+(K))\cdots))$) is quasipositive \cite{rudolphsqp}.